luoda888/2018-KDD-Cup-Top1-Solutions/README.md

 More details on the competition can be found at https://biendata.com/competition/kdd_2018.
 It was a great opportunity for participants to contribute their expertise in data science, machine learning, and artificial intelligence to the social good, win valuable prizes, and travel to beautiful London.

-We won first place on the main circuit.
-The main track is the only official event to be recognized at the awards ceremony, so please be sure we are the real number one.
+<font color=#eeddff>We won first place on the main circuit.
+The main track is the only official event to be recognized at the awards ceremony, so please be sure we are the real number one. </font>

-## KDD Cup 2018 Winners
-### Main Prize
-#### First prize ($10,000): Haoran Jiang and Binli Luo from Central South University, Jindong Han, Juan Liu, and Qianqian Zhang from Beijing University of Posts and Telecommunications

-#### Second prize ($5,000): Zhipeng Luo from Microsoft, Jianqiang Huang from Peking University, and Ke Hu from Alibaba

-#### Third Prize ($3,000): Jie Zhou from East China Normal University, Hengxing Cai from Sun Yat-Sen University and Cortex Labs, and Xiaozhou Liu from Sun Yat-Sen University

-### Honorable Prizes ($500 each)

-#### 	4th place:Changhua Meng, Can Yi, and Shiwen Cui from Ant Financial
-#### 	5th place: Gu Chen and Jun Yan from Danish Hydraulic Insititute, and Zhongrun Xiang from University of Iowa
-#### 	6th place: Yitian Chen from JD.com
-#### 	7th place: Kuen-Han Tsai, Pei-Lun Tai, Chao-Min Chang, Yu-Hsuan Lin, Yu-Xiang Mao, Cheng-Syuan Lee, Chen-Hsuan Lee, Hsiao-Hua Cheng, Chin-Hui Cheng, and Chin-hua Hu from National Taiwan University
-#### 	8th place: Yanxiu Zhou, Jinkun Lin, Minghua Liu, and Juanzi Li from Tsinghua University and Yen-Hsiu Chou from National Tsing Hua University
-#### 	9th place: Sanhua Li, Yizhou Huang, and Yuan Tian from K2Data
-#### 	10th place: Haoyue Zhan from NetEase